-- if you have had a coronary artery stent within the last 6 months, you may continue taking the tablets.
-Please contact the pre-assessment care team for more information. - if you have not had a stent within the last 6 months, please stop taking the tablet for 1 week prior to your procedure.
+- if you have had a coronary artery stent within the last 6 months, please continue taking the tablets and inform the pre-assessment care team. - if you have not had a stent within the last 6 months, please stop the tablet 1 week before your procedure.